razisamuely/MoonActive/README.md

 Especially features 1 and 2 suffer from extreme high correlation, with a correlation coefficient of 0.98.
 In such cases, it is often useful to drop one of the highly correlated features to avoid redundancy and improve the model's performance.
-Therefore, we could consider dropping feature 2 and choosing feature 4 instead.
+Therefore, we could consider dropping feature 2,3 and choosing feature 4,5 instead.

 However, before making any final decisions on feature selection, it is important to conduct experiments to validate this assumption.
-We could try running the model with and without feature 2 and compare their performance on a validation set.
-If the performance of the model without feature 2 is similar or better than the model with feature 2, then dropping it could be a viable option.
+We could try running the model with and without feature 3,4 and compare their performance.

-Based on the information you provided earlier, it seems that the top 3 features with low correlation are:
+Based on the discussion it seems that the top 3 features with low correlation are:

 1. `org_price_usd_preceding_30_days`
-2. `org_price_usd_preceding_3_days`
+2. `tournament_spins_reward_7_preceding`
-3. `tournament_spins_reward_7_preceding`
+3. `org_price_usd_preceding_3_to_7_days`

 If we want to train a model that is less affected by exceptional points but still takes them into account, we can use the RMSLE loss.
 By doing so, we get a different feature importance ranking